Certified Translation of Foreign Language Social Media Updates

 The ex-girlfriend testified that she received the Facebook messages in Spanish, the defendant called her shortly after making the Facebook posts and she received a handwritten note in Spanish.
 The appellate court found that these various communications all in Spanish made around the same time provided adequate evidence upon which the trial judge could rely on to authenticate the Facebook messages.
 Because the test in Maryland was whether there were enough distinctive characteristics from which a trial judge could properly determine that a reasonable juror could find that direct messages or tweets were authentic, the appellate court found that this bar was met in the case.

 Social media posts cannot always be presented as evidence in court.
 They must go through the proper authentication process so that the court can determine if they are reliable and are what the person presenting them claims them to be.
 In addition to these difficulties, if a Facebook post or other social media message is in another language, the translated evidence must be certified by a legal translator or otherwise properly authenticated for the court’s consideration.
 Not having this proper authentication can result in the court not considering the evidence.

-Contact our legal document translation firm to inquire about translating foreign language text messages, foreign chat conversations and multilingual social media updates from Turkish, Hebrew, Arabic, Russian, Norwegian, Mandarin written in Traditional Chinese and in Simplified Chinese, Swedish, Greek to be admissible in evidence and accepted by the court.
+Contact our legal document translation firm to inquire about obtaining certified legal translation services for court, including translating foreign language text messages, foreign chat conversations and multilingual social media updates from Turkish, Hebrew, Arabic, Russian, French, Mongolian, Thai, Romanian, Italian, Norwegian, Mandarin written in Traditional Chinese and in Simplified Chinese, Swedish, Greek to be admissible in evidence and accepted by the court.